OfficeDev/teams-toolkit/packages/vscode-extension/WHATISNEW.md

 - [2.8.0 - Oct 18 2021](#280---oct-18-2021)
 - [2.7.0 - Sep 17 2021](#270---sep-17-2021)

+## 3.5.0 - Mar 07, 2022
+Incremental version for Teams Toolkit with multiple bugs fixes and the following updates:

+New Features:
+-User can select code template without SSO when create new Teams app.

+Enhancement:
+- Enhaced the code generated from "create a new Teams app".
+-
 ## 3.4.0 - Feb 21, 2022
 Incremental version for Teams Toolkit with multiple bugs fixes and the following updates: